Avoid These Foods with Lung Disease

 There is a ring of muscle forming a valve at the end of the esophagus.
 If the valve does not seal or opens too often, stomach acid can move into the esophagus.
 This creates heartburn, and frequent heartburn — more than twice a week — is a sign of acid reflux disease.
 People with lung disease may find that acid reflux increases their lung disease symptoms.
 Avoiding or limiting acidic foods and drinks (citrus, fruit juice, tomato sauce, coffee and spicy foods) reduces acid reflux symptoms, and therefore, lung disease symptoms.

 Everyone likes eating well, but with a chronic condition such as lung disease, it’s more important to eat healthy.
 Ask your doctor before you change your diet.
-Healthy eating habits, along with treatments such as stem cell therapy, could improve your quality of life.
-At the Lung Institute, innovative procedures harvest patients’ own stem cells to harness the body’s natural healing ability.
+Healthy eating habits, along with treatments such as cellular therapy, could improve your quality of life.
+At the Lung Health Institute, innovative procedures harvest patients’ own cells to harness the body’s natural healing ability.
 Patients can take charge of their health and pulmonary conditions through healthy diet and alternative treatment options and return to the lifestyle they want.
-If you or a loved one has COPD or another lung disease, and would like to learn more about treatment options, contact us or call (800) 729-3065.
+If you or a loved one has COPD or another lung disease, and would like to learn more about treatment options, contact us or call 888-745-6697.